TosbackCgusBridge-Bot/CGUs-versions/Cheapoair/Privacy Policy.md

 If you reject cookies, you may still use the Sites, but your ability to use some features or areas of our Sites may be limited.

 We partner with third parties to either display advertising on our Web site or to manage our advertising on other sites.
 Our third party partners may use technologies such as cookies to gather information about your activities on our Sites and other sites in order to provide you advertising based upon your browsing activities and interests.
-If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by clicking here.
+If you wish to not have this information used for the purpose of serving you interest-based ads, you may opt-out by clicking here and following the opt-out process.
 Please note this does not opt you out of being served generic ads.
 You will continue to receive generic ads.

 Return to Top
 **Mobile Analytics** We use mobile analytics software to allow us to better understand the functionality of our Mobile Software on your phone.
 This software may record information such as how often you use the application, the events that occur within the application, aggregated usage, performance data, and where the application was downloaded from.
 We do not link the information we store within the analytics software to any personally identifiable information you submit within the mobile app.
 Return to Top